vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 25 / Sources for Reconstructing Ancient Forms of Siva Worship ´ 493

 and ¯Iśāna.
-8 This synthesis of a spatial and a cosmological order postdates our earliest Saiva sculptures; it is, to the best of my knowledge, for the first time ´ presented in the Vis.n. udharmottarapurān. a 3.48.1–7 (TS 16).
+8 This synthesis of a spatial and a cosmological order postdates our earliest Saiva sculptures; it is, to the best of my knowledge, for the first time ´ presented in the Vis.ṇudharmottarapurāṇa 3.48.1–7 (TS 16).
 Consequently, there is in our view nothing remarkable (‘auffallend’) about the absence of the fivefold form of Siva in the ´ Mahābhārata as observed by Kreisel, since this form is equally absent in the early sculptures.
 9